yargs/yargs/docs/advanced.md

 ### Using Inquirer to make interactive tools

-Using Inquirer together with yargs is a powerful way to make your CLI tools more interactive and responsive to the user.
+Using Inquirer or a similar package with yargs is a powerful way to make your CLI tools more interactive and responsive to the user.

 One example would be to use `input` to ensure the user inputs required arguments.